London School of Osteopathy

-The London School of Osteopathy (LSO) is an osteopathic school in London, England, that offers MOst / BOst (Hons) pathways, validated by Anglia Ruskin University (ARU).
+The London School of Osteopathy (LSO) is an osteopathic school in Bethnal Green, London, England, that offers MOst / BOst (Hons) pathways, validated by Anglia Ruskin University (ARU).
 Through its partnership agreement with ARU, the LSO also has government (HEFCE) funding available for eligible students.
 The LSO is the only fully part-time osteopathic school to have a UK government funded integrated Masters programme in osteopathy.

 History

 The LSO was founded in 1948 originally as the Croydon School of Osteopathy by Horace Jarvis.
 Its name was changed to the London School of Osteopathy in 1977.